 Handling PayPal Orders:

 To avoid having duplicated attendees, we’ve included the ability to have a 5-second delay before tickets are sent.
-If you are using Paypal with WooCommerce, enabling this delay is advised.
+If you are using PayPal with WooCommerce, enabling this delay is advised.

 Please refer to our guide on using PayPal for ticket purchases to configure your PayPal settings.

 Ever want to add some descriptive text about a ticket after the price?
 A “Price Suffix” is text that displays after the product price, showing details related to the price of the product.
-WooCommerce has a method for displaying suffice text and we’ve integrated it in the tickets block when you have the WooCommerce tax feature enabled.
+WooCommerce has a method for displaying suffix text and we’ve integrated it in the tickets block when you have the WooCommerce tax feature enabled.